History of Toronto Pearson International Airport: Recent Developments

 From 1993 until 2014, the Toronto Airport Express was a privately operated airport shuttle bus service from the airport to downtown Toronto operated by Pacific Western Transportation.
 A one-way trip took approximately 45 to 90 minutes, depending on traffic.
 The service ceased operation on October 31, 2014 in conjunction with the opening of the Union Pearson Express.

+Today, Pearson Int'l Airport covers a sprawling 4,600 acres (7.2 sq.mi., 18.6 km2) of land with five concrete/asphalt runways ranging from 9,000-11,120 feet in length, all able to handle widebody jet aircraft, along with 30 taxiways.
+In 2023, YYZ has come back from pre-pandemic levels (before 2020, in 2019, 50.5 million passengers went through YYZ) in terms of passengers served because of an increased demand in air travel.